MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 ![The options to create a new UI element.](\media\webautomation\create-ui-element.png)

-All UI elements are specified by one or more CSS selectors that pinpoint the hierarchical structure of the component on the page.
+All web-related UI elements are specified by one or more CSS selectors that pinpoint the hierarchical structure of the component on the page.

 Although selectors are created automatically when creating UI elements, some particular scenarios need manually created selectors.
 When a custom selector is needed, you can modify an existing selector or build one from scratch.